 Weight Transmitters for Scales

-Scale-Tron manufactures a range of weight transmitters for use in automation and batching systems and commercial scales.
+Scale-Tron manufactures a range of weight transmitters for use in automation, batching systems and commercial scales.

 USB weight transmitter with Auto-Cal

 With both power and data direct from the PC computer’s USB port, the 1945 weight transmitter allows PC applications to access weight or force readings from any load cell assembly with high precision and settling speed.
-The transmitter has 24 bit resolution and typical noise/jitter of better than 1 part in 100,000 at settling times of ½ second or less.
+The 1945 USB transmitter has 24 bit resolution and typical noise/jitter of better than 1 part in 100,000 at settling times of ½ second or less.
 PC software handles setup and calibration.
+The 1945 USB transmitter replaces the 1932 RS232 transmitter in all new scale projects.

 The Auto-Cal advantage